ZJerry/VAE-BN/README.md

    >**Note**: There is a preprocessing to generate the data for GTSRB.
 Before running GTSRB_cvae.py, one should run GTSRB.py in the folder 'data' first.

-   Combine models to generate the classifier for being attacked and the defense:
+   Combine two sub-models of CVAE (encoder+classifier) as classifier for subsequent attacks:

      python model_combine.py -d=mnist(/svhn/gtsrb)

-   We combine two sub-models of CVAE (encoder+classifier) as classifier for subsequent attacks
+   %We combine two sub-models of CVAE (encoder+classifier) as classifier for subsequent attacks

 ## Use craft_adv_cvae.py to attack